-- When a Search Term includes more than one keyword (i.e. a phrase), be sure to enclose them within Quotations to indicate to the platform that the sequential order of those words should be respected.
+- When a Search Term includes more than one keyword (i.e. a phrase), be sure to enclose them inside Quotation marks so the sequential order of those words is respected.
 For example, if you’d like to search for the phrase Traffic Report, enter as below:

 Note that if Quotations are not included, the platform will search for the word Traffic and the word Report, but not necessarily together or in that order.

 - AND Operator: If the user enters more than one keyword with a Space between them, the Space functions as an AND Operator.
 For example, if the user enters apples bananas without quotes and with a space between the two words, the platform will generate results where both keywords are found within approximately 5-minutes of one another within the transcription:

 Note that AND searches may also be conducted with phrases.
 For example, if you’d like to search for Dunkin Donuts AND official coffee, enter as below:

 - OR Operator: If the user wishes to enter two Search Terms into the Search Bar and return results for either, placing a Comma between the two keywords or phrases will serve as an OR Operator.
 For example, if you’d like to return results for Dunkin Donuts OR Duncan Donuts OR America runs on, enter as follows:

 - Contextual Search: Because transcription accuracy varies, you may want to try a more descriptive search to capture a unique phrase, or set of phrases, that pertains to your media, but is not necessarily the name of the client/sponsor/promotion.
 For example, you might search for a slogan: